At a Glance

 ✨Demonstrate Problem-Solving Abilities

 Expect questions that assess your analytical thinking and problem-solving skills.
-Prepare to share specific instances where you tackled challenges in data management or analysis, highlighting your thought process and the outcomes.
+Prepare to share specific scenarios where you successfully tackled challenges in data management or analysis.

 ✨Communicate Clearly

 Since excellent communication is key for this role, practice articulating your thoughts clearly and concisely.
-Be ready to explain technical concepts in a way that non-technical stakeholders can understand, especially if you have insurance domain knowledge.
+Be ready to explain technical concepts in a way that non-technical stakeholders can understand.